iMoneyTech/drupal-imoney-challenge/README.md

 ![mindBlown](http://i2.kym-cdn.com/photos/images/newsfeed/000/357/026/2ff.gif)

-*Saving the world is totally optional ;) And we're not too strict on it looking good, but a very functional application.*
+*Saving the world is totally optional ;) But we're not too strict on it looking good, we care more about user experience and functionality.*

 ## What expertise are we looking for?